nikorr0/web_laravel/README.md

 Data models are developed using Laravel's Eloquent ORM and are organized within the app/Models directory.
 Database structure and schema changes are managed through migrations located in the database/migrations folder.

+You can find a cross-platform client application that connects to this Laravel-powered API [here](https://github.com/nikorr0/compose-multiplatform-app).

 ---

 ## Functionality